stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 language: haskell
 author-name: Sebastian Pulido Gomez
 github-profile: sebashack
-description: “How to write a distributed chat with Erlang’s style and Haskell’s type safety using Cloud Haskell”
+description: In this tutorial we will implement a distributed chat with Erlang’s style and Haskell’s type safety using Cloud Haskell.
 ---